 Physical parameterizations that require tighter coupling with the dynamical core than “slow” physics (due to the approximated processes within the parameterization acting on a shorter timescale) and that benefit from a smaller time step.
 The distinction is useful for greater accuracy, numerical stability, or both.
 In the UFS Atmosphere, a saturation adjustment is used in some suites and is called directly from the dynamical core for tighter coupling

-A set of physics schemes within a suite definition file (SDF) that are called together without intervening computations from the host application
+A set of physics schemes within a suite definition file (SDF) that are called together without intervening computations from the host application.
+Groups are described in more detail in Chapter 4.

 - Group cap¶

-An atmospheric model that allocates memory, provides metadata for the variables passed into and out of the physics, and controls time-stepping
+A host model (or host application) is an atmospheric model or application that allocates memory, provides metadata for the variables passed into and out of the physics, and controls time-stepping

 - Interstitial scheme¶